 Mr. John R. Swallow, a young man personally and favorably known to a large number of the people of this county, its [the paper’s] future publication, and the management of all the business connected with the office, devolve upon him from this date.
 He will be aided in conducting the paper, by Mr. Henry C. Buffington, a gentleman who has before been connected with the Whig press of New Jersey.
 They are well qualified for their station; and we should deem it a slander upon friends of the paper, to express even a suspicion that their labors will not meet an adequate reward.
 Next week they will speak for themselves.

-In 1854, Buffington sold the Gazette to Willard Nichols, who unwisely chose to support the Know-Nothing Party in 1856.
+In 1854, Buffington sold the Gazette to Willard Nichols, who unwisely chose to support the American (Know-Nothing) Party in 1856.
 This did not go over well and by 1858, the paper was bankrupt and offered at a sheriff’s sale.
-The purchaser was Adam Suydam, who continued to support the Know-Nothings and The American Party.
-As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1855).
-One year later, a new paper appeared—The Hunterdon Republican.
+The purchaser was Alexander Suydam, who continued to support the American Party.11 As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1854).
+Two years later, a new paper appeared—the Hunterdon Republican.
 Its editor, Thomas E. Bartow, was far more able than Suydam was and his paper basically displaced the Gazette, which struggled along until the Civil War had ended.

 the Gazette, has attracted more attention, and has been more in demand than any other paper in the place.
 We have labored, and labored constantly, unceasingly, in all departments of the business, and so far as we know satisfaction has been guaranteed.